-e) Definition of the possibility/conditions of hot pursuit
+Definition of the possibility/conditions of hot pursuit

 Hot Pursuit is police pursuit of persons violated or attempting to violate the State border.
-The pursuit can be done along the 30 km. border area and when needed, beyond the border area with the cooperation of other Mol bodies.
-The pursuit can not be done in neighboring country's territory.
-When personas have been detected for crossing illegally towards neighboring country, based on the signed bilateral agreement, the neighboring authorities shall be informed.
+The pursuit can be done along the 30 km. border area and when needed, beyond the border area with the cooperation of other MoI bodies.
+The pursuit cannot be done in neighbouring country's territory.
+When persons have been detected for crossing illegally towards neighbouring country, based on the signed bilateral agreement, the neighbouring authorities shall be informed.